 Hamilton was a member of the Independent Group, formed in the 1950s by a group of artists and writers at the Institute of Contemporary Arts, whose symposiums contributed to the development of Pop art in Britain.
 He was one of the prime practitioners of the critic Lawrence Alloway’s theory of a ‘fine/pop art continuum’.
 Hamilton interpreted this as meaning that ‘all art is equal – there was no hierarchy of value.
 Elvis was to one side of a long line while Picasso was strung out on the other side.
 He was Britain’s representative at the 1993 Venice Biennale.

-Cristina Iglesias was born in San Sebastián, Spain in 1956.
+Cristina Iglesias (°1956, San Sebastián, Spain).
 She currently lives and works in Torrelodones, Madrid.
 Throughout her career, Iglesias has defined a unique sculptural vocabulary, building immersive and experiential environments that reference and unite architecture, literature and culturally site-specific influences.
 Through a language of constructed and natural forms rendered in various materials and ranging from suspended pavilions, latticed panels, passageways, and mazes, to walls imbued with texts and structural and vegetative forms, she poetically redefines space by confounding interior and exterior, organic and artifice, combining industrial materials with natural elements to produce unexpected new sensory sites for the viewer.